v-pbartley/openhack-mc4h/Challenge-00/Readme.md

 ## What are the general learner goals of the MC4H OpenHack?
 In general, we want learners to walk away from this hack with a sense of confidence in deploying, configuring, and implementing Microsoft health data solutions.

-+ In doing this hack, learners will know how to ingest, transform, and connect health data using the Microsoft Azure health data platform.
++ In doing this hack, learners will know how to **ingest**, **transform**, and **connect** health data using the Microsoft Azure health data platform.

-+ The tasks in this hack require learners to locate information in technical documentation and resolve issues independently.
++ The tasks in this hack require learners to locate information in technical documentation and **resolve issues independently**.
 This will help learners develop autonomy in resolving issues.

-+ The challenges will leave learners with a strong concept of how the system components fit together.
-With this knowledge, learners will be ready to take the next step and apply the components in real-world health data production environments.
++ The challenges will leave learners with a strong concept of how the components fit together.
+With this knowledge, learners will be ready to **apply Microsoft Health & Life Sciences (HLS) tools in real-world production environments**.

 ## Prerequisite Knowledge for the MC4H OpenHack

-+ Participants in the MC4H OpenHack are expected to have a solid foundation in Azure fundamentals.
++ A solid foundation in **Azure fundamentals**.
 If you are new to Microsoft Azure, please visit [here](https://docs.microsoft.com/en-us/learn/paths/az-900-describe-cloud-concepts/) to learn more about the platform.

-+ Since this OpenHack is intended for healthcare IT professionals, we assume learners have a basic familiarity with general topics related to health data interoperability.
-In particular, learners are expected to have a working knowledge of the FHIR R4 data standard.
++ Familiarity with health data interoperability and the **FHIR R4 data standard**.
 Please visit [here](https://hl7.org/fhir/R4/) for more information about the FHIR R4 specification.

-+ For testing Azure API for FHIR, we will be using the [Postman](https://www.postman.com/api-platform/api-testing/) API testing application.
-We assume learners have some experience making REST API calls in Postman or a similar type of utility.
++ Experience with making **REST API calls** using [Postman](https://www.postman.com/api-platform/api-testing/) or a similar API testing utility.

 ## Environment Prerequisites
 Please be sure to have the following ready in your environment before proceeding to Challenge-01.